DoctorKen2k/OOP_Bowling/README.md

 Hopefully, I will have it finished soon.

+Version 3:  Created a way to track score and transfer data to data.
+Class to class.

+Version 2:  Created another class to calculate values for the second frame and played around with arrays to help pass values.

 Version 1:  Initial creation of main and class to a frame.

-Version 2:  Created another class to calculate values for the second frame and played around with arrays to help pass values.

 Thanks for looking!